danclasol/Docs/db-data-modeling/01_entity-relational_model/02_inherence.md

 - Disjoint

-  - an instance can belong to only one subtype.
+  - an instance can belong to only one subtype
+  - User can be Manager or Engineer, but not both
   - e.g.: a person is either a student or a teacher

 - Overlapping